ariebovenberg/snug/README.rst

 independent of HTTP client, credentials, or whether they are run (a)synchronously.

-In contrast to most API client toolkits,
+In contrast to most API client toolkits, snug makes minimal assumptions and design decisions for you.
-*snug* makes minimal assumptions and design decisions for you.
+Its simple, adaptable foundation ensures you can focus on what makes your API unique.
-Its simple, versatile foundation ensures you can focus on what makes your API unique.
+Snug fits in nicely whether you're writing a full-featured API wrapper, or just making a few API calls.

 Quickstart
 ----------